-AMY GOODMAN: Before I ask you about presidential politics today — then we’re going to play a major clip of Malcolm X — very quickly, Yolanda King just died, fifty-one years old, eldest daughter of Dr. Martin Luther King and Coretta Scott King.
+AMY GOODMAN: Before I ask you about presidential politics today — then we’re going to play a major clip of Malcolm X — very quickly, Yolanda King just died, 51 years old, eldest daughter of Dr. Martin Luther King and Coretta Scott King.
 You taught her at Smith?

 MANNING MARABLE: She was not in my classroom formally, but I knew her well.
 My first job getting out of grad school was for two years as a lecturer at Smith College, and that’s where I met Yoki.
 She was a wonderful person, a great individual.
 Over the more recent years, I had really lost touch with her.
 But my heart goes out to her family.
 It’s a real tragedy.

 AMY GOODMAN: Professor Marable, today, politics today.
 And we only have a minute to talk about it, but just your thoughts, informed by the work that you have done for so many years?